j-andrews7/Pipelines/Documentation/ROSE_SE_Pipeline.md

 ---

 ## Genome wide plots
 Similar to the CN plots, this lets you view all the SEs for all samples across the genome.
 It's useful for comparisons to copy number info.
+It also goes through creating correlation plots between the samples.

 #### 1.)
 Calculate SD differences for samples.
 From the QN'd signal for all SEs, find the standard deviation, average, median, etc for each SE and the difference in standard deviations for each sample from the mean.
 Does the same for the median absolute deviation.
 Also creates rugplots for each SE using the standard deviation differences.